-We will become actively involved with advising once your fall schedule has been finalized (anticipated for mid-July).
+We will become actively involved with advising once your fall schedule has been finalized and released to you, around August 15th.
 Until then, we’ll be providing information through the Admissions newsletters, at Launch, and via webinars.
 Please read through the information below and on our website to learn about our services.
 We look forward to meeting you soon!

 First-year advisors are assigned to students based on last name so you can maintain a relationship with one person as you explore majors and academic programs before declaring your major.

 When you declare your major, you’ll transition to a CASA major advsior who works with your academic department and a faculty mentor in your major.

 Your fall schedule will be based off of your intended major.
 When you start at Mines you can select what you want your intended major to be and can update that anytime.

 Admissions will be sending out a survey on behalf of CASA and the Registrar’s Office to confirm or update your intended major so your fall schedule is as accurate as possible.